FhmDmi/Eegle.jl/docs/src/ERPs.md

 ### marker vectors

-Equivalently, we can cosider a vector holding ``z`` vectors, each one listing the serial numbers of the samples belonging to each of the possible ``z`` classes.
+Equivalently, we can consider a vector holding ``z`` vectors, each one listing the serial numbers of the samples belonging to each of the possible ``z`` classes.

 ```
 # Representation of the above stimulation vector as markers vector
 [[13, 18], [6]]
 ```

+Even if one class of stimuli only is present, the marker vectors will still be a vector of vectors (one in this case).

 ### offset